mahulo2009/RoboND-Kinematics-Project/README.md

 * Labeling the joints from 1 to n.
 * Labeling each link from 0 to n.
-* Draw lines defining each joint axis.
+* Draw lines defining each joint axes.
 * Define directions for the positive Z axes.
 * Define directions for the X axes as the common normals between Zi-1 and Zi axis.
   * For skew axes, along the normal between Zi an Zi-1, and pointing from i to i+1